nicfel/Mascot-Tutorial/README.md

 </figure>

 ### Run the Analysis using BEAST2

 Run the `*.xml` using BEAST2 or use finished runs from the *precooked-runs* folder.
 The analysis should take about 6 to 7 minutes.
+If you want to learn some more about what the migration rates we actually estimate, have a look at this blog post of Peter Beerli [http://popgen.sc.fsu.edu/Migrate/Blog/Entries/2013/3/22_forward-backward_migration_rates.html](http://popgen.sc.fsu.edu/Migrate/Blog/Entries/2013/3/22_forward-backward_migration_rates.html).

 ### Analyse the log file using Tracer